 Startup Time Some transmitter modules power a sensor from their excitation voltage.
-When
+When roaming handheld as the transmitter module LED will activate while the

 LED Mirror to Digital Output When set to Yes each time the LED is active the digital output is active.